 • Multidimensional family therapy:

-The drug abuse problem among adolescents is treated with this motivational therapy.
-This therapy is designed to improve the overall functioning of the person.
+The drug abuse problem among adolescents is treated with motivational therapy.
+This therapy is designed to improve the person’s overall functioning.

 • Motivational interviewing: